 Define what PRTG does when software updates are available:

-Define the release channel that PRTG delivers updates in.
-Choose from:
+Define the release channel that PRTG delivers updates in:

 Save your settings.
 If you change tabs or use the main menu without saving, all changes to the settings are lost.

 There are a few things that we ask you to consider regarding automatic software updates: